 So if the technology we use for teaching and learning is antiquated and potentially difficult to use, and also doesn’t mirror what we use outside of work, chances are the agency we have to implement innovative ideas is low from a teaching and learning standpoint.
 If most resources are dedicated to either telling us which buttons to click in a low usability system, or simply clicking those buttons for us, we have little agency to move beyond that.

 If however, support resources don’t need to focus as much on the technical side of things due to more usable technologies, the agency instructors have to explore different ways of teaching, presenting information, providing feedback and feedforward are greater.
 This is why agency is really important.
-Ultimately those doing the teaching are the once who can change how students learn, and the pedagogical choices we make in this space are reliant on that interrelationship between technology, technology choice and the nature of support that is derived from both.
+Ultimately those doing the teaching are the ones who can change how students learn, and the pedagogical choices we make in this space are reliant on that interrelationship between technology, technology choice and the nature of support that is derived from both.

 After I completed my Masters in Adult Education and eLearning, I didn’t know much about actual professional practice in this space.
 Given that many university educational experiences are based on theory, with a little bit of practice, these are insights I’ve had to witness first hand over many years.
 So now as an instructor, I look to edtech leaders I admire to carry this forward, with the hope that the recent turbocharge in technology-enabled learning we’ve experienced will usher in a reexamination of how we choose, support and use technology in educational settings.